endlessm/kolibri-zim-plugin/README.md

     pipenv shell
     ./scripts/bootstrap.sh

-Install kolibri-explore-plugin in editable mode:
+Install kolibri-zim-plugin in editable mode:

     pip install -e .

 To build front end code:

     yarn build

+Refer to the [Usage instructions](#Usage) to upgrade le-utils and enable the plugin.

 ### Submitting changes